quantum-mob/Q3/INSTALL.md

 # Installation Guide

 You can install Q3 in two methods: The first is based on the `paclet` system that has recently been introduced by Wolfram Research.
 It is not only fully automatic but also convenient to get updates later on.
-Obviously, it requires a stable network connection -- a moderate speed of network is usually enough.
 The other method is to download and copy the files to a proper folder -- just the traditional method.
-If your network is unstable or unreliable, then this is the only option for you.

 ## Automatic Installation from Remote Server (recommended)